Tip: How to Contact Your Target

 5. In-Person Meeting.

-Did you successfully schedule one with your target?
+Did you successfully schedule one with your recipient?
 If so, check out our blog post about how successful petition author Donny used a meeting to make sure his petition became a victory!
 You want to use this opportunity to express your concerns directly to your recipient and establish a line of dialogue.
 Bring the petition with you (either online on the Care2 site or printed on paper) to show your target.